Designations Congruent with Things: Chapter 6

 Hermann spends most of his ninety minute MRI trying not to focus on the incessant banging resulting from undesired vibrations in the magnetic coils that surround him.

-Since he is required to be here, doing nothing, absolutely motionless, his eyes shut and still, he tries to occupy his mind in a useful manner.
+Since he’s required to be here, doing nothing, absolutely motionless, his eyes shut and still, he tries to occupy his mind in a useful manner.
+His thoughts are disorganized at present, but perhaps he can use this time to sort himself out.

-He’s highly tempted to return to the paralyzing question of impossible choice that Newton had posed earlier in a thoughtless, curious, typical fit of insight, but he does not want to vomit in an enclosed space.
+He’s highly tempted to return to the paralyzing question of impossible choice Newton had posed earlier in a thoughtless, curious, typical fit of insight, but he does not want to vomit in an enclosed space.

 He will be interested to hear Newton’s thoughts on this.